Do Dating Sites Help With Asexual Dating?

-- Pinning down a profile and going through the question and answer phase of preliminary dating can help you to learn more about yourself.
+- Pinning down a profile and going through the question and answer phase of preliminary dating can help you learn more about yourself.

 - Knowing that other people like you are also seeking relationships helps you to feel validated in your experience.

-Of course, some challenges will have to be dealt with head-on, such as discussions on compromising about physical intimacy.
+Of course, some challenges will have to be dealt with head-on, such as discussions on compromising physical intimacy.
 Even two asexual individuals may have to compromise on this issue.
 That's because not every asexual person is the same.